-When following a personal name, academic degrees should omit periods and be offset by commas.
-(Chicago 10:20)
+When following a personal name, academic degrees should not include periods and should be offset by commas (Chicago 10:21).

 Joseph Hershall, MD, presented the award.

-Capitalization When academic degrees are referred to in general they are not capitalized (Chicago 8.84).
+Capitalization When academic degrees are referred to in general terms, they are not capitalized (Chicago 8.29).

-She earned her bachelor’s degree from the the BYU Marriott School of Business in 2001.
+She earned her bachelor’s degree from the BYU Marriott School of Business in 2017.

 Lowercase and italicize honors such as cum laude, magna cum laude, and summa cum laude.

-Possessive Do not use the possessive unless directly modifying degree.
+Possessive Do not use the possessive unless it is directly followed by degree.

 master’s degree in accounting